joshdaos/GitSumCoffee/README.md

 MVP
 reverse engineering website: https://www.peets.com/

- # Key features:
+Key features:
-- 1. Login/sign up, email, password
+1. Login/sign up, email, password
 - if user doesn't sign up or login, they can continue as a guest

-- 2. view & choose coffee products, user gets an option to add to bag   with an "ADD TO BAG" button
+2. view & choose coffee products, user gets an option to add to bag   with an "ADD TO BAG" button

-- 3. user has a shopping bag to view what they've selected
+3. user has a shopping bag to view what they've selected
 - user is able to remove (delete) items from shopping bag and can decrease and increase quantity of items

-- 5. Admin will be able to delete a product item from the admin URL
+4. Admin will be able to delete a product item from the admin URL

-# Bonus feature:
+Bonus features:
-- choose quantity, choose bags of coffee
-- review coffee, rate with stars, comment on the coffee
+-choose quantity on view selected coffee product page before adding to card -review selected coffee product and rate with stars

-Crud
+Full Crud Functionality:
 C - creating an account
 R - view selected coffee from best seller's page
 U - Update the quantity of items in bag